 - Daylily – Daylilies are native to Asia, but have been hybridized in the United States and England so that they now come in nearly every color of the rainbow and in a variety of shapes.
-They are hardy perennials that are able to adapt to a variety of conditions, and have relatively few pest and disease problems.
-Though they grow best in full sun, the can also grow in partial shade.
-Generally they bloom in late spring to early summer.
+They are hardy perennials that are able to adapt to a variety of conditions and have relatively few pests and disease problems.
+Though they grow best in full sun, they can also grow in partial shade.
+Generally, they bloom in late spring to early summer.

 - Garden Rose – There are two main categories of garden roses: Modern Garden Roses and Old Garden Roses.
 Modern Roses were bred after 1867, and include hybrid tea roses, which are popular cut roses.
 Modern Garden roses bloom continuously, come in a variety of colors, and have a large bloom size and long vase life, but lack fragrance.
 Old Garden Roses are a traditional class of roses bred before the arrival of the hybrid rose in 1867.
 They typically bloom once a year during the summer months.

 “Weightless and airy, like the expanse of the blue sky above us, Serenity comforts with a calming effect, bringing a feeling of respite even in turbulent times.
 A transcendent blue, Serenity provides us with a naturally connected sense of space.”